Unleash/unleash/docs/api/admin/tags-api.md

 `GET: https://unleash.host.com/api/admin/tag-types/simple`

 Used to fetch details about a specific tag-type.
-This is mostly provded to make it easy to debug the API and should not be used by the client implementations.
+This is mostly provided to make it easy to debug the API and should not be used by the client implementations.

 **Example response:**